-UNHCR's efforts to achieve education parity for refugees in pre-primary, primary, and secondary schooling have been bolstered by private sector support.
-The Vodafone Foundation has served as UNHCR's partner in creating 36 Instant Network Schools providing digital education across Africa.
-The education platform Coursera has provided free access to courses for refugees, reaching 18,000 refugees in 110 countries, who have taken more than 80,000 courses combined.
-The latest Market and School supplies reaching 500,000 children through UNHCR.
+UNHCR's efforts to achieve education parity for refugees in pre-primary, primary, and secondary schooling have been bolstered by private sector support.889 The Vodafone Foundation has served as UNHCR's partner in creating 36 Instant Network Schools providing digital education across Africa.890 The education platform Coursera has provided free access to courses for refugees, reaching 18,000 refugees in 110 countries, who have taken more than 80,000 courses combined.891 Clothing retailer H&M's global holiday campaigns have resulted in 3.3 million dollars' worth of school supplies reaching 500,000 children through UNHCR.892

 As employers, private companies are also well-suited to support refugees with workforce training, skills, and employment opportunities.
-Private sector initiatives range from those providing business training to supporting refugee entrepreneurs with loans to providing remote work opportunities to pledging job opportunities for resettled refugees.
-These initiatives support the economic development and self-sufficiency of forced migrant populations, counter economic burden myths, and foster community integration.
+Private sector initiatives range from those providing business training to supporting refugee entrepreneurs with loans to providing remote work opportunities to pledging job opportunities for resettled refugees.893 These initiatives support the economic development and self-sufficiency of forced migrant populations, counter economic burden myths, and foster community integration.

 Education and employment represent two sectors where the private sector is enormously well-suited to provide support.
 And while companies have brainstormed innovative initiatives and provided generous funding, more support is needed.
-As we look to expand our understanding of vulnerable forced migrant populations around the world to not only include refugees, but also internally displaced persons, victims of generalized violence, war, and climate-related events, this need balloons.
-Private sector partnerships will be an important partner in innovating, funding, and serving the needs of these large and growing populations.
+As we look to expand our understanding of vulnerable forced migrant populations around